 What destinations are open in Pangasinan?

-The following attractions are open to tourists:
+As of May 2021, the following attractions are open to tourists:

 - 100 Islands National Park